opensearch-project/project-website/_posts/2025-01-23-ad-rule-cx-success.md

 The suppression rules feature is particularly powerful for handling common scenarios that previously generated false positives.
 For example, in monitoring transaction volumes, EBSCO could configure rules to suppress alerts when variations stay within expected thresholds (such as ignoring drops less than 25% and increases greater than 50% above normal levels), while still detecting significant drops that might indicate real issues.

+Additionally, in OpenSearch 2.19 and above, we have added the capability for users to add more general criteria for what a detector will consider as an anomaly.
+Each feature in a detector can now be configured so that we only look at either spikes or dips in the data for that feature.
+For example, if a user is configuring a feature which looks at CPU data across their fleet, they can configure their features so anomalies are only detected if the actual values are higher than the expected values because of a spike in CPU.
+A dip in CPU in this case would not trigger anomalies.

 ## Implementation and Results
 After implementing these improvements, EBSCO saw significant enhancements in their anomaly detection capabilities: